ovoxojxy/HojichaResearchChannel/docs/behavior_extensions/cross_turn_information_retention.md

 Ignore explicit references that don't correspond to information actually required for the current step.

+### Outcome-Based Retention Indicators (Partial Observability)

+In deployment settings with partial observability (e.g., limited access to conversation history, tool outputs, or intermediate states), retention can be inferred from task outcomes rather than direct trace inspection.

+**Outcome-based indicators:**

+1. **Task completion patterns**: If a task requires information from turn M to complete turn N correctly, and turn N succeeds, retention is inferred from successful outcome.
+This works when:
+   - Task success is observable (final result, user satisfaction, error absence)
+   - Task structure requires prior information (defined via task-grounded definition)
+   - Alternative explanations for success are controlled (e.g., information wasn't available elsewhere)

+2. **Error patterns**: If turn N fails in ways that indicate missing prior information, retention failure is inferred.
+For example:
+   - Turn N produces errors that would not occur if prior information from M were retained (e.g., using wrong endpoint when correct one was obtained earlier)
+   - Turn N re-queries information that was already obtained (observable from error logs or API call patterns)
+   - Turn N contradicts prior state without justification (observable from state inconsistencies)

+3. **Efficiency signals**: Retention can be inferred from efficiency patterns when full traces aren't available:
+   - Unnecessary re-queries (observable from API call logs or database query patterns)
+   - Redundant tool invocations (observable from execution traces)
+   - State inconsistencies that require correction (observable from state change logs)

+4. **User correction patterns**: When users correct agent behavior that indicates lost information, retention failure is inferred.
+For example:
+   - User repeats information that was provided earlier
+   - User corrects agent's use of outdated information
+   - User points out contradictions with prior context

+**Constraints for outcome-based inference:**

+- Only applicable when task structure defines necessary prior information independently
+- Requires controlling for alternative explanations (information available elsewhere, task doesn't actually require prior information)
+- Most reliable when combined with partial structural signals (e.g., tool call logs even if full conversation history unavailable)

+**Deployment scenarios where this applies:**

+- Production systems where conversation history is truncated or not fully accessible
+- Systems where tool outputs are logged but conversation context is not
+- Settings where only final outcomes and error logs are available
+- Multi-agent systems where inter-agent communication is partially observable

 ## 4. Controls and Falsification Criteria

 ### Implicit Retention Success Criterion

 A model demonstrates implicit retention when its current-turn response is semantically consistent with prior-turn information that was necessary for that response, even without explicit linguistic markers.
-Operationalize through: (a) semantic similarity between current response and prior context (threshold: >0.7 cosine similarity), (b) absence of contradictions with prior information, (c) decisions that are only coherent given prior context.
+Operationalize through: (a) semantic similarity between current response and prior context (measured via cosine similarity, with similarity scores compared against a null distribution of similarity scores from unrelated text pairs to establish statistical significance), (b) absence of contradictions with prior information, (c) decisions that are only coherent given prior context.
 If a model's turn N response requires information from turn M to be coherent, and the response is coherent, implicit retention is present regardless of explicit markers.

 ### Explicit Reference Discounting Rules